 Methodologies Methodologies Description Guest lecture / Classical lecture format with audiovisual aids.
 Main theoretical features of each topic will be presented.
 Students participation keynote speech is encouraged.
 Laboratory practice Lab work to apply on the theoretical concepts and to acquire the experimental skills associated with them.
 Seminar This activity will take place in small groups.
 The aim is to gain insight and to deepen in the lecture topics based on the active participation of students.
 Problem solving Practical application, numerical and conceptual, of the theoretical knowledge.

 Oral presentation One of the experiments carried out in the lab, selected by the lecturer, must be orally presented and discussed.
-ICT practicals The aim is to promote students effective learning through practical exercises by using information and communication technologies (ICT).
 Simulation Spectra simulation and the corresponding critical analysis to deepen the key concepts.
 Activity in small groups at the computers room.
 Workbook Readings to gain insight in the theoretical concepts.
 Multiple-choice Throughout the course there will be, using the Moodle learning platform, a series of tests to assess learning of concepts, skills, questions competencies and skills associated with the subject.
 Mixed Combination of different types of questions: multiple choice, short answer, essay, etc. and numerical problems.
 Knowledge, objective/subjective reasoning, and critical thinking will be assessed. test

-Description o look for a deeper understanding of the subject content, mainly spectroscopic applications, and to find the best personalized Problem solving str trategy in problem solving.
-Seminar Tu utoring schedule will be decided at lecturers and students convenience.
-The plan is to have four sessions, fifteen minutes ea ach, during the term.
+Personalized attention Methodologies Description Simulation To look for a deeper understanding of the subject content, mainly spectroscopic applications, and to find the best personalized Problem solving strategy in problem solving.
+Seminar Tutoring schedule will be decided at lecturers and students convenience.
+The plan is to have four sessions, fifteen minutes each, during the term.
 They take place at the lecturers' offices.
-Pa Part-time students and those exempted from attending classes must attend personally to, at least, at one tutoring session per se eminar in time schedule agreed between lecturer and student.
+Part-time students and those exempted from attending classes must attend personally to, at least, at one tutoring session per seminar in time schedule agreed between lecturer and student.
 This is complemented by the use of e-tutoring.

 Assessment

-Methodologies Competencies / Results Description Qualification
+Methodologies Competencies / Description Qualification

+Results

-Simulation A1 A7 A8 A9 A12 A14 A15 A16 A20 A21 Critical analysis of the simulation exercises.
+Simulation A1 A7 A8 A9 A12 A14 Critical analysis of the simulation exercises.
 10

+A15 A16 A20 A21

 A24 B1 B2 B3 C3 C6

-Multiple-choice A1 A8 A9 A12 A14 Answer to online multiple choice tests by the corresponding deadlines.
-10
+Multiple-choice A1 A8 A9 A12 A14 Answer to on-line multiple choice tests and/or completion of other on-line activities by 15

-questions A15 A16 A20 A21
+questions A15 A16 A20 A21 the corresponding deadlines.

 A24 A27 B1 B2 B3 B5

 B7 C1 C2 C3 C7 C8

 Oral presentation A1 A7 A8 A9 A12 A14 Content 10

 A15 A16 A20 A21 Verbal skills

 A24 A27 B2 B3 B5 B6 Non-verbal skills

 B7 C1 C2 C3 C6 C7 Ability to answer questions on the presentation.

 C8

-ICT practicals A1 A16 A27 B5 B7 C3 Participation in on-line activities (files uploads and downloads, forums, WIKI, 5

-C6 conceptual maps,).

-Seminar A1 A8 A9 A12 A14 Attendance and active participation 10
+Seminar A1 A8 A9 A12 A14 Active participation 10

 A15 A16 A20 A21

 A24 A27 B1 B2 B3 B5

 B7 C1 C2 C6 C7 C8

 Laboratory practice A1 A7 A9 A12 A14 Operational aspects.
 15

 A15 A16 A19 A20 Lab notebook.

 A21 A23 A24 A26 Critical analysis of the lab results

 A27 B1 B2 B3 B5 B7 Written report

 C6

 Mixed A1 A8 A9 A12 A14 Final exam with two parts.
-One, the theoretical one (50%) which includes multiple 40

-objective/subjective A15 A16 A20 A21 choice questions, short answer and/or essay type, and, second, the numerical

-test A24 B1 B2 B3 B5 B7 problems part (50%).
+One, the theoretical one (50%) which includes multiple 40 objective/subjective A15 A16 A20 A21 choice questions, short answer and/or essay type, and, second, the numerical test A24 B1 B2 B3 B5 B7 problems part (50%).
 C1 C2 C3 C6 C7 C8